shashankxrm/forkspy/README.md

 <img src="public/dashboard.png" />

 ForkSpy is a GitHub repository tracking tool that notifies users when their tracked repositories are forked.
-It helps developers stay informed about their project’s reach and impact by providing real-time email notifications whenever a fork occurs.
+It helps developers stay informed about their project's reach and impact by providing real-time email notifications whenever a fork occurs.

 Here's why you should use forkspy:
 * Stay Informed Instantly – Get real-time email notifications whenever someone forks your repository.
 No more manually checking GitHub!